nevakrien/Turing-compiler/README.md

 # TODO

 ## compiler
+1. add cross compilation and a target flag.
+2. integrate the arm build into the existing tests and benchmarks
-1. add a way to benchmark old+new version of the compiler to asses changes
+3. add a way to benchmark old+new version of the compiler to asses changes

 ## general
 1. unify the cli tools